Eric Snow

-Eric Snow (born April 5, 1973) is an American basketball coach and former professional player.
+Eric Snow (born April 24, 1973) is an American former basketball player and coach.
 He played the point guard position in the National Basketball Association from 1995 to 2008 and appeared in three NBA Finals.
 Known for his defense, Snow was named to the NBA All-Defensive Second Team in 2003.
-Following his playing career, Snow served as an assistant coach at Florida Atlantic for two years (2014-2016) after having worked two seasons at SMU (2012–14) as the director of player development under Larry Brown, his former coach.
+Following his playing career, Snow served as an assistant coach at Florida Atlantic for two years (2014–2016) after having worked two seasons at SMU (2012–14) as the director of player development under Larry Brown, his former coach.